The LessonA constant is a number with a fixed value - its value does not change.

 Real Examples of ConstantsIn algebra, some values always stay the same.
 They are constants.
 Numbers are examples of constants - a number can only have one value.
 2 can only have a value of 2.

 Sometimes we use letters to stand in for constants.
 These letters will still stand in for a number which will always be the same.
 For example, π (pi) always has a value of 3.14.

 In algebra, numbers that are not constants are called variables - they can change in value.

 Understanding ConstantsIt is easier to understand constants with an example.
 Let's look at an algebraic equation.
 Consider a linear equation:

+The 2 and the 1 are both constants.
+They both have a fixed value.
+The x and the y are variables.
+We can change their value.
 The values of x and y must keep both sides of the equation the same.
 The left hand side (y) must be the same as the right hand side (2x + 1).

 x = 1 ∴ y = 2x + 1 = 2 × 1 + 1 = 3

 x = 2 ∴ y = 2x + 1 = 2 × 2 + 1 = 5

 x = 3 ∴ y = 2x + 1 = 2 × 3 + 1 = 7